Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

     * Year: 22 Jul `2015`
     * Author: Rupesh Kumar Srivastava
     * Abstract: Theoretical and empirical evidence indicates that the depth of neural networks is crucial for their success.
 However, training becomes more difficult as depth increases, and training of very deep networks remains an open problem.
 Here we introduce a new architecture designed to overcome this.
 Our so-called highway networks allow unimpeded information flow across many layers on information highways.
 They are inspired by Long Short-Term Memory recurrent networks and use adaptive gating units to regulate the information flow.
 Even with hundreds of layers, highway networks can be trained directly through simple gradient descent.
 This enables the study of extremely deep and efficient architectures.
+    * Comments:
+        * > Highway networks introduced a gating mechanism to regulate the flow of information along shortcut connections.
+(SENet, 2017)
 * [DenseNet](https://arxiv.org/abs/1608.06993)
     * Title: Densely Connected Convolutional Networks
     * Year: 25 Aug `2016`
     * Author: Gao Huang
     * Abstract: Recent work has shown that convolutional networks can be substantially deeper, more accurate, and efficient to train if they contain shorter connections between layers close to the input and those close to the output.
 In this paper, we embrace this observation and introduce the Dense Convolutional Network (DenseNet), which connects each layer to every other layer in a feed-forward fashion.
 Whereas traditional convolutional networks with L layers have L connections - one between each layer and its subsequent layer - our network has L(L+1)/2 direct connections.
 For each layer, the feature-maps of all preceding layers are used as inputs, and its own feature-maps are used as inputs into all subsequent layers.
 DenseNets have several compelling advantages: they alleviate the vanishing-gradient problem, strengthen feature propagation, encourage feature reuse, and substantially reduce the number of parameters.
 We evaluate our proposed architecture on four highly competitive object recognition benchmark tasks (CIFAR-10, CIFAR-100, SVHN, and ImageNet).
 DenseNets obtain significant improvements over the state-of-the-art on most of them, whilst requiring less computation to achieve high performance.
 Code and pre-trained models are available at [this https URL](https://github.com/liuzhuang13/DenseNet).
+    * Comments:
+        * > By revealing the equivalence of the state-of-the-art Residual Network (ResNet) and Densely Convolutional Network (DenseNet) within the HORNN framework, we find that ResNet enables feature re-usage while DenseNet enables new features exploration which are both important for learning good representations.
+(DPN, 2017)
+        * > Although the width of the densely connected path increases linearly as it goes deeper, causing the number of parameters to grow quadratically, DenseNet provides higher parameter efficiency compared with ResNet.
+(DPN, 2017)
 * [Dual Path Networks (DPN)](https://arxiv.org/abs/1707.01629)
     * Title: Dual Path Networks
     * Year: 06 Jul `2017`